sjevelazco/adm/README.md

 #### iii) **miscellaneous tools**

-Extra functions to support the modeling workflow, including data handling, transformations, and hyper-parameters selection.
+Extra functions to support the modeling workflow, including data handling, transformations, and hyperparameter selection.

 [`adm_extract()`](adm_extract.html): Extract values from a spatial raster based on x and y coordinates